pradok/events-scheduler/docs/prd.md

 5. Event entity enforces valid state transitions (PENDING → PROCESSING → COMPLETED/FAILED)
 6. Domain entities are immutable (use methods that return new instances for changes)
 7. Unit tests achieve 100% coverage for domain entities and value objects
-8. All domain code has zero imports from Express, Prisma, AWS, or infrastructure layers
+8. All domain code has zero imports from Fastify, Prisma, AWS, or infrastructure layers

 #### Story 1.5: Timezone Service